paggers/DBMS/README.md

 # DBMS

-A Database Management System build as part of the Data Structure class offered at UC Berkeley
+As part of CS61B, UC Berkeley's Data Structures course, we implemented a Database Management System (DBMS) in Java